ZepengZhao/hw1/README.md

 After the player's turn is over, the dealer's cards are shown.
 The dealer's play is always the same: the dealer continues to draw cards only if the total is less than 5&frac12;

 The goal of the game is to get cards whose total value comes the closest to 7&frac12; without going over it.
 Getting a card total over 7&frac12; is called "busting".

+the player starts with 100 pesos (or dollars) and the game ends when the player is down to 0, or when the dealer loses 900.

+Afer the game ends, you can find a log file whuch record the game process.